Noweisri/Encryption-Algorithms-GUI/README.md

 ## Upload Project Guide
-1. You Should push your code on GitHub by git
+1. You Should push your code on `GitHub` using `git`
-2. then make a pull request to get your code solution as the figure
+2. then make a `pull request` to get your code solution as the figure
 ![Screenshot 2023-11-13 230808](https://github.com/Noweisri/Encryption-Algorithms-GUI/assets/103143696/362e7c00-3410-4748-b641-8bbe55b53eb3)

 ![Screenshot 2023-11-13 231139](https://github.com/Noweisri/Encryption-Algorithms-GUI/assets/103143696/14f794c5-0823-4bcb-a516-7d02c5aca0a9)